 - 96 per cent said they would return.

-All of the sessions will be recorded and delegates will be able to access the content and learning hub for 30 days post event.
+All of the sessions were recorded and delegates had access to the content and learning hub for 30 days post event.